dfsp-spirit/meshlearn/README.md

 conda install -y -c conda-forge trimesh igl
 ```

-Keep in mind though that your GPU's memory (VRAM) may be smaller than your system RAM, and you will most likely have to train in batches for large datasets.

 If you do not have a suitable GPU, simply replace `tensorflow-gpu` with `tensorflow`.

 #### Step 2 of 2: Install meshlearn into the conda env ####